-It may not be Munich or October, but don’t let that stop you from enjoying the 22nd annual Oktoberfest at Quassy Amusement Park featuring live music, German dancers, and great food.
+It may not be Munich or October, but don’t let that stop you from enjoying the 24th annual Oktoberfest at Quassy Amusement Park featuring live music, German dancers, and great food.
+Pumpkin decorating for kids.

-Enjoy live animal shows, guided hikes, nature-themed games, environmental exhibits, and eco-friendly vendors at the Annual Hawk Festival & Green Bazaar.
+Enjoy live animal shows, guided hikes, nature-themed games, environmental exhibits, hay rides, face painting, and eco-friendly vendors.

 Stamford Museum and Nature Center, Stamford